 New gateways and servers will be installed and linked to our current PBX to allow both systems to operate during the implementation process.STL Communications the contractor providing the new phone system, will begin installing new hardware in early November 2019.
 New servers for the phone system and call centers will be installed and configured and gateways will be setup to allow our current analog emergency phones, fax machines, and credit card equipment to connect to the new system.
-They will also set up a link to our current PBX to allow both systems to operate during the implementation process.

 Once the new hardware is configured, IT and a few test areas will be converted to the new system.
 During this time, IT will be trained on the new phone system and test all of the features and functions to ensure everything is working properly before converting the rest of the campus.